-Futures rise on strong earnings, M&A activity
+Wall Street set for gains on strong earnings, M&A activity

 Of the 267 S&P 500 firms that reported first-quarter earnings as of Friday, 79.4 percent topped profit expectations, according to Thomson Reuters data.
 That lifted the estimate for earnings growth to 24.6 percent from about 18 percent at the start of the season.

-U.S. Treasury Secretary Mnuchin told Fox Business that U.S. President Donald Trump has not made any decision yet on tariff exemptions on metal imports.
+U.S. Treasury Secretary Mnuchin told Fox Business that President Donald Trump has not made any decision yet on tariff exemptions on metal imports.

 The exemptions, which were granted to the European Union, NAFTA partners Canada and Mexico, as well as Argentina, Brazil, Australia and South Korea, will expire on May 1.

 Focus will be on the Federal Reserve, when it meets on May 1 and 2 to discuss monetary policy.
+Though the central bank is not expected to raise rates, investors will be on the watch for clues about inflation and the pace of future rate hikes.
 The U.S. payrolls data for April is due on Friday.

-On Monday, the Commerce Department will issue data on March personal consumption expenditure, the Federal Reserve’s preferred inflation measure.

-It is likely to show a 0.4 percent rise in consumer spending in March, following an increase of 0.2 percent in February.
-The personal consumption expenditures price index, excluding the volatile food and energy components, is expected to show a 0.2 percent rise in March after a similar advance in February.
+Consumer prices as measured by the personal consumption expenditures (PCE) price index jumped 2 percent in the year to March, but on a core basis — the Fed’s favored gauge of inflation — it rose 1.9 percent, in line with estimates.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta